ben-mental-fitness/bsdrProject/README.md

 # BSDR Project

->Software Product Engineering Project for creating qualitative causal chain data visualisations for Bath Social & Development Research Ltd
+>University of Bristol Software Product Engineering Project creating qualitative causal chain data visualisations for Bath Social & Development Research Ltd

 ### Overview

-This project aims to create a laptop application (Windows & iOS) which creates causal chain analysis diagrams for social impact assessment.
+This project aims to create a web application which creates causal chain analysis diagrams for social impact assessment.

  Below is an overview of the timeline for this project: